-After you’ve attended a full course at FBC, you will be invited to join the club and pay membership fees (£250 p.a. for 2020-21).
+After you’ve attended a full course at FBC, you will be invited to join the club and pay membership fees (£295 p.a. for 2023-24).
 Club sessions take place on almost every weekend morning starting at 9.30-10:00.
 You are asked to indicate online whether you are available for sessions.
 Crews are selected from those who attend.
 They are mixed crews based on competence and, to a lesser extent, aspiration.
-Those seeking to compete do attend these sessions but may arrange further sessions at other times to practise and develop their skills with other, similarly minded people.

 These club sessions are coached by volunteers who will help select crews and supervise.
-You may also be instructed in other useful skills such as coxing and shepherding (helping to oversee a crew from the bank).
+You may also be instructed in other useful skills such as coxing and bank riding – that is, shepherding (helping to supervise) a crew from the towpath.

 Coaching and supervision is usually provided voluntarily and so does not constitute anything the club can guarantee to provide as a part of your membership.
 You must not rely on the club to provide a service for you.
 It is your club and it is run by its membership.
 A degree of self management will be encouraged to allow you to row independently, if you wish.
 Any contribution you can make to facilitating the rowing of others will be greatly appreciated.